itdagene-ntnu/itdagene-docs/docs/infra/backup.md

 title: Backup
 ---

-Taking backups are importart for itdagene as we store lots of information in our database and as static files.
+Taking backups are important for itdagene as we store lots of information in our database and as static files.
 We use `cron` jobs to run backups at set intervals, and push them to `backblaze`.

 ### cron daemon
-We do are large backup at 01:00 every day.
+We do are large backup at 00:00 every day.
 This is done using `cron` job.
-Currently the cron job runs the `backup.sh` script which is located at `/home/itdagene19/infra/backup.sh`.
+Currently the cron job runs the `backup.sh` script which is located at `/home/itdagene/infra/backup.sh`.
 ```zsh
 # View and edit cron jobs
 $ crontab -e
 ```

 ### rclone
 The backup is pushed to backblaze using `rclone`.
-Look throught `backup.sh` to see what is backed up. rclone can hold multiple remotes, which is places it will push the files.
+Look through `backup.sh` to see what is backed up. rclone can hold multiple remotes, which is places it will push the files.
 Our config lies in `/home/itdagene/.config/rclone/rclone.conf`.

 > Output from `cat rclone.conf`